Today we’re making a cement planter DIY that utilizes a plastic baseball straight from the dollar store!

-Today I’m making a cement planter DIY that uses a plastic baseball straight from the dollar store!
-I was inspired by this kid’s baseball mitt found at Value Village.
-And with baseball season stretching to October this year, this indoor cement planter is timely!
-I can get away with calling it an indoor planter for Fall :).
-It even makes a great gift idea for Christmas.
+We were inspired to upcycle this kid’s baseball mitt found at Value Village.
+And with baseball season stretching from March to October, this indoor cement planter is timely!
+It makes a great gift idea for any season or occasion.

 Cement Planter DIY